Classical Chinese Medicine

 Outside of the clinic, Dr. Mitchell enjoys camping, rock climbing, and home renovation.

-Dr. Dee Saunders is licensed naturopathic physician currently completing her first year residency at the National College for Natural Medicine.
+Dr. Dee Saunders is licensed naturopathic physician currently completing her second year residency at the National College for Natural Medicine.
 She graduated from NCNM with her Doctorate in Naturopathic Medicine and a Masters of Science in Integrative Medical Research.
 Her graduate level research and thesis included designing and conducting a study exploring the relationship between small intestine bacterial overgrowth (SIBO) and intestinal permeability, food hypersensitivity and autoimmunity.

 Her doctoral training included a yearlong internship in gastroenterology with Dr. Steven Sandberg-Lewis, ND, DHANP, at the SIBO Center for Digestive Health followed by a summer with Dr. Mark Pimentel, MD, FRCPC, at Cedar Sinai Hospital’s GI Motility Program.
 During her clinical training, she also spent time focusing on global health with Naturopaths Without Borders, where she brought her passion for serving underserved populations in need of healthcare to Panajechal, Guatemala.
 While she received additional training in gastrointestinal health, she focused her remaining time gaining experience in the primary health care setting where she is able to address the whole person and provide patient-centered healthcare.